JohnErnsthausen/roots/README.md

 but may (slightly) modify the code to implement the interface.

 #### [Rpoly_ak1](http://www.akiti.ca/rpoly_ak1_Intro.html)
-Slightly modified the implementation an renamed it Akiti.
-Akiti is provided in this github repository.
+This github repository includes a slightly modified implementation of this code called Akiti.

 #### [Rpoly](https://github.com/ebertolazzi/Rpoly) by Enrico Bertolazzi